madmurphy/libconfini/MANUAL.md

 ### IMPLICIT KEYS

-In order to set the value to be assigned to implicit keys (i.e. keys without a delimiter and a value), please use the `ini_global_set_implicit_value()` function.
-A _zero-length `TRUE`-boolean_ is usually a good choice:
+In order to set the value to assign to implicit keys (i.e. keys without a delimiter and a value), please use the `ini_global_set_implicit_value()` function.
+A _zero-length `TRUE` boolean_ is usually a good choice:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 ini_global_set_implicit_value("YES", 0);